nbercher-atk/dedop_run_scheduler/README.md

 ## Usage examples

- 1. Run on the default user's workspace input files, using the default workspace's configuration:
+ 1. Run on the "current" user's workspace input files, using the "current" workspace's configuration:

     $ dedop_run_scheduler